 The amount of money residents of states without a lottery spend out of state buying lottery tickets is a major reason why some state legislators argue that lotteries should be introduced.
 States with lotteries use a portion of the ticket sales for good causes within the state, such as education, including college scholarships.
 Proponents of lotteries contend that non-lottery states are disadvantaged by the money hemorrhaging across state lines, which could be spend in-state to support local initiatives.

-So why do these six states still hold out against creating their own lotteries or selling Mega Millions and Powerball tickets?
+So why do these five states still hold out against creating their own lotteries or selling Mega Millions and Powerball tickets?
 The reasons are different depending on the state.
-Established gambling industries in Nevada and Mississippi believe a lottery would undermine their business.
+Established gambling industries in Nevada believe a lottery would undermine their business.
 In Alabama and Utah, religious beliefs play a role.
 Oil-rich Alaska has plenty of money, so it's not swayed by arguments that the state needs more funding from lottery ticket sales.

 In Hawaii, its long-serving Senator Daniel Inouye's view was that any type of gambling was not a good fit with the state's crucial tourism industry.
 Introducing gambling to Hawaii would attract a "different type of people," he argued, and "it will not be the type you see now with their young children, young folks spending their honeymoon."